Menu

 Jock Lindsey’s Hangar Bar

-Indiana Jones theming is romantic, riiiight??
-Before I lose you, I should mention that I’m neither an Indy afficionado nor a drinker, and I thoroughly enjoyed this eclectic little bar at The Landing in Disney Springs.
+Indiana Jones theming is romantic, right??
+Before I lose you, I should mention that I’m neither an Indy aficionado nor a drinker, and I thoroughly enjoyed this eclectic little bar at The Landing in Disney Springs.

 There are plenty of expansive upscale restaurants in Walt Disney World, but some of them can come off a tad cold or cavernous, not to mention noisy, hardly ideal for a romantic drink or meal with a loved one.
 Jock Lindsey’s Hangar Bar, on the other hand, is tiny, allowing for a sense of privacy and intimacy.

-It’s also excellently themed as a 1940s airplane hangar, with plenty to look at both for fans of the Indiana Jones films and for those with only a passing acquaintance.
-There’s an assortment of creative and delicious appetizers, flatbreads and tacos on the menu, along with signature alcoholic and non-alcoholic drinks.
+It’s also excellently themed as a 1940s airplane hangar, with plenty to look at for fans of the Indiana Jones films and for those with only a passing acquaintance.
+The menu includes an assortment of creative and delicious appetizers, flatbreads, and tacos, along with signature alcoholic and non-alcoholic drinks.

 Wine Bar George

-Although you can find more than 140 wines at this rustic-chic wine bar, don’t make the mistake of thinking Wine Bar George is stuffy or snobby.
+Although you can find more than 140 wines at this rustic-chic wine bar, don’t think Wine Bar George is stuffy or snobby.
 It’s designed to be approachable for all Guests, and your server will be well-versed in all things wine, so this is a perfect date night experience even for wine beginners.

 Along with wine, you can also order family-style plates, small plates and even entrees here.